Delivery of Controlled Substance or Marihuana to Child: Texas Health and Safety Code §481.122

 There is an affirmative defense described in this statute available for you if you were a child when you committed the offense or if you were under 21 years old and gave less than 1/4 ounce of marijuana to a child (and did not charge any money for it).[3]

-How can I be charged with Delivery of Controlled Substance or Marijuana to Child offense in Texas?
+How can I be charged with a Delivery of Controlled Substance or Marijuana to Child offense in Texas?

 You can be charged with Delivery of Controlled Substance or Marihuana to Child if the state’s attorneys believe that each of the elements of 481.122(a)(1), (a)(2) or (a)(3), as described in the section above, have been met.